stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 	- This integration simplifies the management of cloud and on-premises environments, providing a unified and cohesive experience.

 	- ***EXAMPLE***: a business using Office 365 for productivity can easily integrate it with Azure  Active Directory to manage user access and enhance security.

+## Core Azure Services and Solutions

+1. ***Virtual Machines***:
+	-  offer a flexible and scalable way to run applications in the cloud.
+You can create VMs with various operating systems, including Windows and Linux, and configure them with the resources needed for your applications.

+	 - ***EXAMPLE***: a development team can use VMs to create isolated environments for testing different software versions without impacting production systems.